A Theory of the Risk for Optimization with Relaxation and its Application to Support Vector Machines: Numerical Example

-Figures \ref{fig:svr_1}, \ref{fig:svr_2}, and \ref{fig:svr_4} depict the models obtained for $\rho = 1$, $\rho = (3/5)^9$, and $\rho = (3/5)^{14}$ and a visual inspection, possible in this case because we are considering a toy example with $\mathbf{m}$ scalar, confirms the analysis based on the ground of the cost-risk plot.
+Figures \ref{fig:svr_1}, \ref{fig:svr_2}, and \ref{fig:svr_4} depict the models obtained for $\rho = 1$, $\rho = (3/5)^9$ (our choice), and $\rho = (3/5)^{14}$.
+A visual inspection, possible in this case because we are considering a toy example with $\mathbf{m}$ scalar, confirms the analysis based on the ground of the cost-risk plot.

-Finally, we tested the validity of Theorem \ref{th:concentration-VS-relaxation}.
-We kept $\bar{\rho}$ at the value $(3/5)^9$ and solved \eqref{svr} $200$ times, each time drawing a new sample of size $2000$.
-Each solution was tested on $10000$ additional random $(\mathbf{m},y)$ and the risk was evaluated by Monte Carlo techniques.
+Finally, we thought it might be useful to look closer at the validity and tightness of Theorem \ref{th:concentration-VS-relaxation}.
+While keeping $\rho$ at the value $(3/5)^9$, we solved problem \eqref{svr-1} $200$ times, each time drawing a new sample of size $2000$.
+Each solution was then tested on $10000$ additional random values of $(\mathbf{m},y)$ to evaluate its risk (Monte-Carlo approach).

-Figure \ref{fig:epsLUvsVIO} plots the pairs (complexity,risk) obtained in the $200$ trials, along with the upper and lower limits given by $\underline{\eps}(k)$ and $\overline{\eps}(k)$ when $\beta = 10^{-4}$.
-Theorem \ref{th:concentration-VS-relaxation} predicts that, on average, the risk is within the prescribed intervals $9999$ times out of $10000$.
-As expected, this was the case for all the $200$ points in our simulation.
-A visual inspection also reveals that the spread of the evaluated risks fills well the vertical range given by the theoretical result, a sign that the theoretical result provides tight evaluations in spite of its prerogative of being distribution free.
+Figure \ref{fig:epsLUvsVIO} plots the pairs (complexity,risk) obtained in the $200$ trials, along with the upper and lower limits $\underline{\eps}(k)$ and $\overline{\eps}(k)$ for $\beta = 10^{-4}$.
+Theorem \ref{th:concentration-VS-relaxation} predicts that the risk is, on average, in the interval $\underline{\eps}(k)$ and $\overline{\eps}(k)$ in $9999$ times out of $10000$.
+This was the case for all the $200$ points in our simulations.
+A visual inspection also reveals that the spread of the risks fills well the vertical range given by the theoretical bounds, a sign that the theoretical result provides tight evaluations in spite of its prerogative of being distribution-free.

+\acks{The authors are indebtedd to Nicolò Cesa-Bianchi and Steve Hanneke for insightful comments and discussion on the content of this paper.}

-\subsection{Proof of Theorem \ref{th:explicit}}
+\section{Proof of Theorem \ref{th:explicit}}

 Let $v := 1-t$.
 Equation \eqref{pol_eq-for-eps(k)-relax} for $k = 0,\ldots,N-1$ becomes

 The fact that \eqref{pol_eq-for-eps(k)-relax} has two solutions in $[0,+\infty)$, as stated in Theorem \ref{th:concentration-VS-relaxation}, translates into that equation \eqref{eq:epsLU_eq} has two solutions in $(-\infty,1]$, namely $\underline{\eps}(k)$ and $\overline{\eps}(k)$.
 Observing that the left-hand side of \eqref{eq:epsLU_eq} is equal to $\beta/2N > 0$ for $v=1$, while the right-hand side is zero at the same point, we then conclude that, when running backward from $1$ to $-\infty$, the left-hand side is first above, then below, and then above again of the right-hand side,